 Additionally, all Recognised Agencies must read and agree to follow the Education New Zealand Code of Conduct and Complaints Process.
 The Code of Conduct is based on the principles of the London Statement to which New Zealand is a signatory and to which Recognised Agencies must affirm their commitment to upholding.
 Agencies must also agree to follow the New Zealand Privacy Act.

 Finally, Recognised Agencies must undertake training as requested by ENZ.
 This is to ensure they are providing current and up-to-date information to prospective students regarding the New Zealand education system, and INZ visa requirements.

 What’s the difference between the refreshed Recognised Agency programme and earlier ones?

 The new ENZRA programme has clear and transparent entry criteria that agencies are required to meet on an annual basis to gain or retain Recognised Agency status.
 The annual renewal process will ensure every Recognised Agency listed on the Study in New Zealand website is successfully placing students at New Zealand education providers and is providing accurate and useful assistance to students, parents and education providers.

-The programme will be administered and monitored fulltime by ENZ. which will also engage more regularly with Recognised Agencies by providing intelligence, training and marketing information to help them promote and market New Zealand education.
+The programme is administered and monitored by ENZ, which will also engage more regularly with Recognised Agencies by providing intelligence, training and marketing information to help them promote and market New Zealand education.

 The ‘Recognised Agency’ status now applies to whole agencies, whereas the previous programme applied to individual agents.